 Until this point, he hasn’t been able to do anything on his own.
-Granted he’s only 15, but anytime he’s been with us, or lived at home, we’ve had to keep 2 sets of eyes on him at all times.
+Granted he’s still a kid, but he has had to have support 24 hours a day since he was little.
 The tragedy of Fetal Alcohol Spectrum Disorder is that it primarily damages the pre-frontal cortex of the brain.
 Logic, reasoning, impulse control are all affected.
-Really bad, impulsive choices often ensue.
+Impulsive choices often ensue.
 It’s exhausting.
 For him and us.

 Here’s what I’ve journeyed through and now grasped fully…